jasonc-dev/trAInr/DEPLOYMENT_README.md

 **Option 1: Use Render.com's built-in generator**

 - When setting environment variables, Render.com can auto-generate secure values
-- Set `JWT_SECRET` as "generated" and Render.com will create a secure random string
+- Set `Jwt__Secret` as "generated" and Render.com will create a secure random string

 **Option 2: Generate locally**